SEPTA's 25 Hz traction power system

-Southeastern Pennsylvania Transportation Authority (SEPTA) operates a 25 Hz traction power system in the vicinity of Philadelphia, Pennsylvania, that it inherited from the Reading Railroad.
-This system is separate from but similar to the system designed by the Pennsylvania Railroad, which is now operated by Amtrak.
-SEPTA's trains can run over either system because the voltage and frequency presented to the locomotive are essentially identical.
-However, the ex-Reading system is not electrically connected to the ex-PRR system.
+The Southeastern Pennsylvania Transportation Authority (SEPTA) operates a 25-hertz traction power system in the vicinity of Philadelphia.
+The system, which SEPTA inherited from the Reading Company, is similar to but electrically separate from the 25-hertz system built by the Pennsylvania Railroad (PRR) and now operated by Amtrak.
+SEPTA's trains can run over both because the voltage and frequency presented to the locomotive are essentially identical.

-SEPTA owns all of the substations described herein.
-Although SEPTA also owns former PRR substations along the Media/Wawa Line and the Chestnut Hill West Line, as well as a new substation just north of 30th Street Station, those facilities are electrically part of Amtrak's 25 Hz traction power system.
+SEPTA owns all of the former Reading substations.
+It also owns several substations that are electrically part of Amtrak's 25-Hz system, including former PRR substations along the Media/Wawa Line and the Chestnut Hill West Line, and a newer substation just north of 30th Street Station.

 History

-The Reading Railroad electrified its lines between Reading Terminal in Philadelphia, Pennsylvania, and Norristown, Doylestown, Chestnut Hill, Hatboro and West Trenton in 1931.
+The Reading Company electrified its lines between Reading Terminal in Philadelphia, Pennsylvania, and Norristown, Doylestown, Chestnut Hill, Hatboro and West Trenton in 1931.
 The electrification was extended to include the Fox Chase Line in September 1966.
 Electrification was again extended from Hatboro to Warminster in the early 1970s.

 The Reading's system used catenary electrified at 12 kV 25 Hz like the competing Pennsylvania Railroad's 1915 initial electrification and 1930s mainline expansion.
 Unlike the PRR's system, which included multiple power sources and an extensive high-voltage transmission network, the Reading's electrification was supplied solely by the rotary converter station at Wayne Junction.
 Although ownership and operation of the system has changed, the system has remained essentially unchanged with the exception of the replacement of the rotary converter station at Wayne Junction with a solid-state cycloconverter in 1986.